|

 town with names like Wadi Hadi, Harqat, Bir Ghazour and Tell Zeina are covered

 with the neat rows of vineyards that supply Zahle’s wine and arak industries.
+Many of the

 wines have been formally recognized abroad for their fine quality - equal to